Pannie Kianzad: Return to Ultimate Fighting Championship

 Kianzad replaced Melissa Gatto in a short notice bout against Julia Avila on July 6, 2019, at UFC 239.
 She lost the fight by unanimous decision.

 Kianzad faced Jessica-Rose Clark in a re-match on November 9, 2019, at UFC Fight Night 163.
 She won the fight via unanimous decision.

 Kianzad was scheduled to face Bethe Correia on May 9, 2020, at UFC 249.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date The bout eventually took place on July 26, 2020, at UFC on ESPN 14.
 Kianzad won the fight via unanimous decision.
 Kianzad entered the UFC rankings for the first time in her career after her win over #13 ranked Correia.

 Kianzad faced Sijara Eubanks on December 19, 2020, at UFC Fight Night 183.
 She won the fight via unanimous decision.

-Kianzad faced on Alexis Davis June 12, 2021 at UFC 263.
+Kianzad faced on Alexis Davis June 12, 2021, at UFC 263.
 She won the fight via unanimous decision.

 Kianzad faced Raquel Pennington on September 18, 2021, at UFC Fight Night 192.
 She lost the fight via unanimous decision.

-Kianzad faced Lina Länsberg on April 16, 2022 at UFC on ESPN 34.
+Kianzad faced Lina Länsberg on April 16, 2022, at UFC on ESPN 34.
 She won the fight via unanimous decision.

+Kianzad faced Ketlen Vieira on July 22, 2023, at UFC on ESPN+ 82.
+She lost the fight via unanimous decision.

+Kianzad faced Macy Chiasson in a rematch on March 16, 2024, at UFC Fight Night 239.
+She lost the bout by rear-naked choke submission in the first round.

+In June 2024, Kianzad was added to EA Sports UFC 5.

+Kianzad faced Karol Rosa on August 10, 2024 at UFC on ESPN 61.
+She lost the fight via unanimous decision.

+On August 28, 2024, it was reported that Kianzad was removed from the UFC roster.
+She was ranked 12th in the UFC women's bantamweight rankings in August 2024 at the time of removal from the UFC roster.
+Kianzad's highest career UFC ranking was 6th in the women's bantamweight division, achieved on July 4, 2023, while her highest Fight Matrix ranking was 3rd, achieved on July 1, 2021.

+Global Fight League

+On December 11, 2024, it was announced that Kianzad had signed with Global Fight League.
+On January 24, 2025, Kianzad was drafted by Team London in the inaugural edition of Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.